kuylim/spring-boot-tutorial/README.md

 # spring-boot-tutorial
-This spring boot tutorial for beginner.
+This is spring boot tutorial for beginner.
 You can find videos tutorial from [here](https://www.youtube.com/playlist?list=PL2pQatD5yv8wl100Pgqzaav5qnDShAhGy)